+While subhalos accreted earlier are statistically expected to be located near the host center, suggesting an inherent link between $z_{\rm acc}$ and $r/R_{\rm vir}$, caution is required when interpreting the $z_{\rm acc}$ dependence across the entire population.
+This is because subhalos that migrated into the innermost regions are susceptible to being disrupted by the host halo.
+Such disruption leads to a potential survival bias in the remaining population, which may artificially mask or alter the underlying physical correlations between accretion history and alignment.

-While subhalo major axes tend to point toward the host halo center as they approach it, a misalignment is often observed in the innermost regions ($r/R_{\rm vir} \lesssim 0.2$) \citep{2008ApJ...672..825P,2008MNRAS.388L..34K,2020MNRAS.495.3002K}.
+While subhalo major axes tend to point toward the host halo center as they approach it, a misalignment is often found in the innermost regions ($r/R_{\rm vir} \lesssim 0.2$) \citep{2008ApJ...672..825P,2008MNRAS.388L..34K,2020MNRAS.495.3002K}.
 Our findings may help elucidate the physical mechanisms behind this central misalignment, thereby offering more profound insights into the intrinsic alignment of halos and galaxies.

-If the misalignment of the major axes of subhalos is indeed driven by spin, uncovering the underlying physical mechanisms will contribute to refining the probability distributions of major-axis alignments, thereby enhancing the precision of alignment models that incorporate subhalo alignment \citep{2024OJAp....7E..45V}.
+If the misalignment of the subhalo major axes is indeed linked to subhalo spin, uncovering the underlying physical mechanisms will contribute to refining the probability distributions of major-axis alignments, thereby enhancing the precision of alignment models that incorporate subhalo alignment \citep{2024OJAp....7E..45V}.

 Additionally, galaxies with low surface brightness, called ultra-diffuse galaxies (UDGs), have been observed to exhibit a tendency for high spin parameters \citep{2023MNRAS.522.1033B,2017MNRAS.470.4231R,2016MNRAS.459L..51A}.
 Investigating the influence of tidal torques on galaxy evolution may therefore help constrain the formation scenarios of UDGs.